floatdrop/gulp-bem/readme.md

 This method consumes stream of BEM objects and searches files by glob pattern in them.

 All files, that contained under BEM object path, following some convention about naming.
 Often CSS file have name of block and added `.css` suffix.
 If BEM object describes block with modificators, then it can be `block_mod_value.css`.
-You can read about [bem-naming](http://bem.info/tools/bem/bem-naming/) and [directory structure](http://bem.info/method/filesystem/) at [BEM site](http://bem.info), if there are questions about it.
+You can read about [naming](https://getbem.com/naming.html) and [directory structure](https://getbem.com/building.html) at [getbem.com](https://getbem.com), if there are questions about it.

 If you need to get all css files, then write: